historicalnetworkresearch/riodejaneiro/index.md

 ## HNR2025

-The 10th International Historical Network Research Conference (HNR2025) will take place on **DATE** in Rio de Janeiro, Brazil.
+The 10th International Historical Network Research Conference (HNR2025) will take place on **May 21-23 2025** in Rio de Janeiro, Brazil.
 It brings together researchers applying network analysis in the historical sciences.